ministryofjustice/security-guidance/policies/it-security-technical-users-guide.md

 ### IT Security

 For the MoJ [Information Assurance Framework Process](https://docs.google.com/document/d/1ni5bn9vXUj4JFKcoiEO8x31TFCE3AVWN-HxZcVzfNnc/edit?ts=5f10064a) to be effective, it must extend to organisations working on behalf of the MoJ or handling MoJ assets, such as contractors, offshore or nearshore managed service providers and suppliers of IT systems.
+From this document, the Contract owner is responsible for ensuring that:

-- Supplier service delivery must be regularly monitored, reviewed and audited.
+- the supplier service delivery must be regularly monitored, reviewed and audited.
-- When the MoJ buys IT goods, services, systems or equipment, IT security implications must be considered.
+- when the MoJ buys IT goods, services, systems or equipment, IT security implications must be considered.
-- All MoJ IT suppliers who handle and store information on behalf of the MoJ must be assessed annually against the HMG [Security Policy Framework][spf] and the MoJ's IT Security Policy (this document).
+- all MoJ IT suppliers who handle and store information on behalf of the MoJ must be assessed annually against the HMG [Security Policy Framework][spf] and the MoJ's IT Security Policy.
 Additional self-assessment requirements may be stipulated in the contract between the IT supplier and the MoJ.
 The MoJ's IT suppliers are responsible for carrying out these self-assessments and for submitting those assessments to the MoJ.
 The MoJ is responsible for approving the assessments submitted by the supplier.
-- Appropriate measures must be put in place for any supplier not meeting compliance requirements and the relevant MoJ teams must be notified and consulted.
+- the appropriate measures must be put in place for any supplier not meeting compliance requirements and the relevant MoJ teams must be notified and consulted.
-- All MoJ suppliers and contractors must adhere to the GDPR and the Data Protection Act 2018.
+- all MoJ suppliers and contractors adhere to the GDPR and the Data Protection Act 2018.

 Further advice can be found in the Information Classification, Handling and Security Guide.

 ### Physical and personnel Security

-The MoJ shall include appropriate clauses in a contract with any supplier which will define the classified matter that is furnished, or which is to be developed, under said contract.
+The Contract owner shall include appropriate clauses in a contract with any supplier which will define the classified matter that is furnished, or which is to be developed, under said contract.
 This will include any relevant personnel security controls such as security clearance.
-Not all contracts will require such clauses but where they are required and failing the inclusion of this information in the contract, a separate Security Aspects Letter (SAL) must be issued to the contractor along with the contract document.
+Not all contracts will require such clauses but where they are required and failing the inclusion of this information in the contract, a separate Security Aspects Letter (SAL) is issued to the contractor along with the contract document.

 ## Privileged users